cloudfoundry-community/broker-registrar-boshrelease/README.md

 added to existing service deployments, to provide a consistent way of registering/deregistering service brokers.

-It leverages the [broker-registrar](https://github.com/pivotal-cf/broker-registrar) code for handling the CloudFoundry communication, and is based almost entirely off the errands included in [docker-boshrelease](https://github.com/cloudfoundry-community/docker-boshrelease).

 ## Usage

 The standard `templates/make_manifest` script can be used to create a generic